Édouard Jean Baptiste Milhaud: Napoleonic Wars

 In 1813 he commanded a cavalry corps at the Battle of Leipzig.
-He fought, October 10, 1813, in the plain of Zeitz, one of the best fights of cavalry mentioned in French military annals, and in which he completely destroyed regiments of Austrian Latour and Hohenzollern Dragoons, as well as the Kaiser Chevau-légers.
-Based on his experience with these commands in 1814 Milhaud became Inspector General of the cavalry.
+He fought, on October 10, 1813, in the plain of Zeitz, one of the best fights of cavalry mentioned in French military annals, and in which he completely destroyed regiments of Austrian Latour and Hohenzollern Dragoons, as well as the Kaiser Chevau-légers.
+During Napoleon's retreat to the borders of France, Milhaud successfully prevented an allied attempt to cut off the French escape at Eckartsberga and took part in the Battle of Hanau.
+Based on his experience with these commands, in 1814 Milhaud became Inspector General of the cavalry.
+He served throughout the Campaign in north-east France (1814), winning the admiration of his superiors for his conduct in engagements like the Battle of Brienne, Battle of La Rothière, Battle of Mormant and for defeating a Russian cavalry unit commanded by Sergey Nikolaevich Lanskoy in the Battle of Saint-Dizier (January 1814).
 During the first Restoration he was given command of the 15th military division by Louis XVIII.

-During Napoleon's Hundred Days, he immediately supported Napoleon, and in the Waterloo campaign he commanded the IV Cavalry Corps.
+Milhaud remained a staunch supporter of Napoleon and during the Hundred Days, he was one of the first to rally to the emperor, and in the Waterloo campaign he commanded the IV Cavalry Corps.
 At the Battle of Ligny on 16 June 1815 with his cuirassier divisions he broke the centre of the Prussian army and helped to win Napoleon's last victory.
 Two days later at the Battle of Waterloo 18 June his divisions took part in the great general cavalry assault on the allied centre, a plan he had opposed but had to execute.
 The attacks ultimately proved a failure.

 After the second restoration Milhaud was banished by King Louis XVIII as a regicide.
-After the July Revolution in 1830, he was called back to France, but died on 10 December 1833 in Aurillac.
+After the July Revolution in 1830, he was called back to France, and died on 10 December 1833 in Aurillac.